 In September, 1964, the Friends of the Lisle Library group was formed to work for the passage of a referendum to create a permanent library.
-The Lisle Library was founded as a library district in 1965.
-The Library was established in 1967 in a Lisle store front, and a professional librarian, Jane Belon Shaw, was hired to begin work in September, 1967.
-The Library had 1,630 card holders, who borrowed 20,492 items in 1967.
+The Library was founded as a District in 1965.
+The LLD was established in 1967 in a Lisle store front.
+A professional librarian, Jane Belon Shaw, was hired to begin work in September, 1967 as the LLD Director.
+In 1967, the LLD had 1,630 card holders, who borrowed 20,492 items.
 The original store front had 1,250 square feet of space.

 In 1981, a 12,500 square foot building was constructed at 777 Front Street.
 A 13,500 square foot addition was dedicated in 1989.
-The library blazed new trails through its long-standing commitment to cooperate with the public schools, local area colleges, and other non-public libraries.
-Such cooperation makes more resources available to Lisle residents.
+The LLD held its commitment to cooperate with the public schools, local area colleges, and other libraries.
+Such cooperation made more resources available to District residents.

 The Lisle Library District maintains its reputation for top-quality public service.
 It is known in the community as the place to go for knowledgeable and friendly assistance.
-Whether you want to find local information, explore your cultural heritage, pursue a hobby, stimulate your child's interest in reading, access the Internet, conduct academic research, improve your literacy, find a good book or DVD, or use the many other library resources and services, the Lisle Library District is here for you!
+Whether you want to find local information, explore your cultural heritage, pursue a hobby, access the Internet, conduct academic research, improve your literacy, find a good book or movie, or use the variety of other resources and services, the Lisle Library District is here for you!